nus-cs2113-AY2021S2/ip/docs/README.md

 ### End screen

-The text that is shown when the JAR file is terminated.
-If the contents of the list is empty, "The list is empty" will be shown.
+The display that is shown when the program is terminated.
+The display shows the tasks that have been added to the list, which is the content that has been written to the text file "duke.txt"(the content of the list is saved to the text file whenever a command is called).
+If the contents of the list is empty, "The list is empty" will be shown and the text file will be blank.

 Example of usage: